HEMLab/HiPIMS-CUDA/Readme.md

 # References

-The implementation of this code is documented the following papers
+The implementation of this code is documented in the following papers

 Xia X, Liang Q, Ming X (2019) A full-scale fluvial flood modelling framework based on a high-performance integrated hydrodynamic modelling system (HiPIMS).
 Advances in Water Resources, 132: 103392.